 Regulation of these fisheries was implemented following adoption of the SPRFMO interim measures in May 2007, and specific high sea fishing permits for the SPRFMO Area have been issued since 2007-08.
-Table 2 shows the number of New Zealand vessels that fished and their orange roughy catch by area.
-Since 2007, an orange roughy catch limit has been applied for New Zealand vessels, being the average annual catch between 2002 and 2006 (1852 t).
-Australia implements analogous limits for its vessels based on average catches between 2002 and 2006, and no other nations are currently fishing.
+Table 3 shows the number of New Zealand vessels that fished and their orange roughy catch by area.
+From 2007 to 2019, an orange roughy catch limit was applied for New Zealand vessels, being the average annual catch between 2002 and 2006 (1852 t).
+Australia implemented analogous limits for its vessels, and no other nations fished orange roughy in the SPRFMO area.